heistermann/wasto-docs/docs/source/writethedocs.rst

 .. image:: _static/writethedocs/sandbox2.png

-Now you can edit the content.
-Just experiment in the ``sandbox`` section - it does not have to make sense.
+Now you can edit the content in and below the ``sandbox`` section - it does not have to make sense.

 .. note::

   You can use the ``Preview`` button in order to check whether your edits render as expected.
-There is no guarentee that GitHub renders this correctly, but often, the preview gives a pretty good impression.
-Beware, though, that toctrees and other elements that include relationships *between* documents are not correctly represented if only the currently edited document is rendered.
+There is no guarantee, but mostly, the preview gives a pretty good impression.
+Beware, though, that ``toctrees`` and cross-references to other documents are not correctly represented in GitHub.

-After you're done, move down to "Commit changes", enter some commit message, and choose the ``Create new branch...`` option, then hit ``Propose file change``.
+After you're done, move down to "Commit changes", enter a commit message, choose the ``Create new branch...`` option, and hit ``Propose file change``.

 .. image:: _static/writethedocs/sandbox3.png